History of the Department

 In 1967, the Physical Therapy Program became a unit of the newly established Division of Rehabilitation Education of the School of Education.
 This unit included physical therapy, occupational therapy, vocational rehabilitation counseling, and prosthetics and orthotics.

 Dr. Deaver, who had been an important figure in the development of the NYU Physical Therapy Program, retired from the University in 1969.
 Taking his place as Medical Adviser was Dr. Allen Russek, who served from 1969 to 1971.
 From 1971 to 1976, Dr. Sanders Davis held the position.
 Both Dr. Russek and Dr. Davis were members of the medical school faculty during their respective tenures.
-The Medical Advisors to the Physical Therapy Program were also part-time instructors in the program and maintained continuous contact with students.
+The Medical Advisers to the Physical Therapy Program were also part-time instructors in the program and maintained continuous contact with students.

 Dr. Arthur J. Nelson